The Login Process:

 This tells it to print file UnixQuestions to the lab printer.

-Mozilla is an open-source web browser; it looks and acts much like Netscape or Internet Explorer.
-Open Mozilla by clicking on the globe icon on the panel.
-First, you will want to change your homepage to the Roanoke College web page.
+Firefox is an open-source web browser that looks and acts much like Netscape or Internet Explorer.
+Open Firefox by clicking on the globe icon on the panel.
+First, if the Roanoke College page did not come up as the default page (probably the Ubuntu home page showed up), change the settings as follows.
 Select Edit from the menubar, and then click Preferences.
 The preferences window will open, and on the right you should see a textbox for Home Page.
 Type in www.roanoke.edu and click OK.
 Clicking the Home button in the main browser window should now take you to the Roanoke home page.
 Now type the following URL (be sure to use the right one for your class) into the Location box:

 Look over the page; note that it contains links to the syllabus, to various useful information, and to the programs (none yet) and labs.
 Click on the lab 0 link and you'll see the online version of this document.
 Most labs will contain links that you need to follow, so in general you will use the online version.

 Now go to myrc (http://myrc.roanoke.edu), log in, and go to the Outlook tab.
-Click on the new button in the upper-left hand corner, and address the message to your instructor (firstname.lastname@example.org or email@example.com).
+(Alternately: You can go straight to Outlook without going to myRC by going to http://owa.roanoke.edu) Click on the new button in the upper-left hand corner, and address the message to your instructor (email@example.com or firstname.lastname@example.org).
 Put UnixQuestions in the Subject line.
 Click Attachments, then Browse, and find your UnixQuestions file -- this is a graphical view of the file system, so double-click the folders to open them.
-When your have located the file, click Open and then Attach.
+When you have located the file (remember to choose the one named UnixQuestions NOT UnixQuestions~), click Open and then Attach.
 The filename should now be under Current file attachments.
 To return to the message composition screen, click Go Back to Message.
 You should see your filename next to Attachments.
 Now, send the e-mail.
 After each lab you will e-mail your work to your instructor.